React Rendering Lists Tutorial: Complete Guide to Map Method and Keys

 Let’s say that you needed to render a list of items that have the same styling and structure but only differ in their content.

-Instead of writing this whole code and repeating ourselves.
+Instead of writing that whole code and repeating ourselves.

 We can just define an array of strings that will host all of our data.
 And then use the array built-in map method to transform each element in the array into a different shape.